sep-analytics/analytics-portfolio/OP_Bites_Menu-Order-Analysis/README.md

 Introduce combo meals, add-ons, or slight price adjustments to increase average order value without reducing demand.
 3. **Balance Investment Across Both Categories**
 Maintain operational support for Korean’s high volume while strategically expanding Italian’s high-revenue advantage to maximize overall profitability.

+## **📊 Insight 2: Peak Ordering Time**
+### **Business Question**
+What time of day has peak ordering activity?
+### **Key Finding**
+The highest ordering activity occurs between **12:00 PM – 1:00 PM**, with a total of **3,247 orders** recorded within this time window.
+This represents the single most active ordering period of the day.
+---
+### **Insight Interpretation**
+The 12 PM – 1 PM window clearly represents the **primary demand peak**, most likely driven by lunch-hour traffic.
+This indicates:
+- Strong lunchtime customer behavior
+- Concentrated operational pressure within a narrow time frame
+- Potential risk of service bottlenecks during this hour
+Given that this is a single dominant peak, separating it further may not provide additional strategic value at this stage.
+---
+### **Executive Recommendations**
+1️⃣ **Increase Staffing During 12–1 PM Window**
+Align kitchen and service staff schedules to ensure faster turnaround time and maintain service quality.
+2️⃣ **Pre-Prep High-Demand Items Before Noon**
+Use historical item-level demand to anticipate top lunch sellers and reduce preparation delays.
+3️⃣ **Introduce Lunch Combos or Express Offers**
+Capitalize on peak traffic by designing quick-serve bundles to increase average order value while maintaining operational efficiency.